firegento/firegento-dynamiccategory/README.md

 DynamicCategory is a **free community module** for Magento which allows you to add automatically products to a category, thanks to a set of rules based on the product attribute.

-The interface to set the rules is very similar to the ono to create shopping cart rules.
+The interface to set the rules is very similar to the one to create shopping cart rules.
 See the [**Usage**](#usage) Chapter below to see how to use it.

 Facts
 -----